JeanSuw/endless-echo-of-salt/README.md

 ```

 For this walkthrough, we will start off with creating a user.<br>
+I recommend using this [walkthough](./tutorials/User_Requests.webm) to understand how it work for each instruction.
 ### POST
 Change from GET to POST <br>
 Change Text to JSON to add new user <br>